How to remove malware from your Mac?

 Mac malware: The symptoms

-Oftentimes a malware app would trick you into believing it’s perfectly harmless.
-Such apps are known to disguise themselves as antiviruses, extractors or video players.
-But how to check your Mac for viruses?
+Oftentimes, a malware app would trick you into believing it’s perfectly harmless.
+Such apps are known to disguise themselves as antiviruses, extractors, or video players.
+But how to tell if your Mac has a virus?
 Here are some of the tell-tale signs:

 - A sudden drop in Mac’s performance or frequent freeze-ups.

 - Pages that you visit get obscured with ads.